KQM-git/HSRNews/readme.md

 ### Game Updates and Improvements Overview

+■2025/05/23

+- Fixes an issue where unlocking "Adventure Index" > "Formidable Foe" in "Legend of the Galactic Baseballer: Departure" is abnormal under certain situations.
+At the same time, optimizes the text descriptions of certain unlock requirements.
+The actual unlock requirements remain unchanged.

+- Adjusts the early access time for "Echoes of War" for Version 3.3 and later versions, from "21 days after the version update" to "04:00 of the next Monday after the version update (server time)".

 ■2025/05/22

 - Fixes an issue where the game progress might become abnormal after activating the Equation "Boat of Intoxication" in the "Simulated Universe: Protean Hero" game mode.